timmyoder/covid_tracker/README.md

 *  **21/09/2021 Update**- DuPage County, IL is no longer included in the tracker.
 I ran into the limit on database size that comes with the free Heroku dyno (again).
 If this thing doesn't end soon (not holding out hope tbh), The database will need a new schema to fit all of the data from all counties and all time.

 *  **21/12/2021 Update**- DuPage County, IL is back in folks.
 I did indeed run into the row limit on the free heroku postgres db again. instead of dropping more counties, I combined the NYT table with the CovidActNow metrics table.
 It is a little more janky, but it cut the number of rows in half almost, so unless we have another two years of this sh*t, that should no longer be an issue.

+*  **23/05/2022 Update**- NYT changed how they uploaded their county specific metrics.
+Instead of a single file for all counties for all time, they have seperated out the data by year.